Regular update for local law society members from TLS President

 As the professional body for solicitors, every week the Law Society is working hard to influence the legal and regulatory environment on behalf of our profession and to promote solicitors at home and abroad.
 We support practice excellence, are an informed source of legal sector news and support members at every stage of their career.

-Here are some highlights from our work last week.
+Here are some highlights from this week.

 Influencing on behalf of the profession and promoting the profession

-The Law Society’s media profile last week:
+The Law Society’s media profile this week: